RememberOfLife/mirabel/README.md

   * SDL_net for tcp connections
 * where to store state info from the engine like uci opts?
 * what to do when engine is loaded but no game?
+  * engine should not crash, just return garbage
 * localization
+* frontend should be able to easily change the cursor

 ### integration workflow
 * ==> offline ai play: